Introduction

 Javascript: Provide JS code that will return a boolean value (true/false) that indicates if it passes the validation

-Amount Type: Set the amount type (monetary, percentage)
+Amount Type: Set the amount type (monetary, percentage,).
+This field is disabled if No unit is selected as Amount Unit.

 You can use any combination of these options in a single validation.